 The Issuer's shares are listed in the "Premium Category" on the Main Market of the Bucharest Stock Exchange ("BSE") and are traded under the symbol TLV and ISIN ROTLVAACNOR1 and the Issuer's shares are included in the main index of the BSE as well as other relevant BSE indexes.
-It is one of the two companies that first qualified Romania for its emerging market status in the FTSE Russell ranking in 20204.
-The Issuer was also awarded "CEE's best bank for SMEs" in 20225 by the British magazine Euromoney after also holding the title of "Best Bank in Romania" in 2004, 2016, 2017, 2020, 20216 and 20237.
+It is one of the two companies that first qualified Romania for its emerging market status in the FTSE Russell ranking in 2020.
+The Issuer was also awarded "CEE's best bank for SMEs" in 2022 by the British magazine Euromoney after also holding the title of "Best Bank in Romania" in 2004, 2016, 2017, 2020, 2021, 2023 and 2024.

-The Issuer is placed in the "Low Risk category" of the Sustainalytics' analysis related to ESG risk management, initiatives and performance, its ESG Risk Rating being 13.3, as updated in May 2024.
-In May 2024, the Issuer was ranked at no. 92 out of 1037 banks globally, placing it in the top 9 per cent. of all companies analysed by Sustainalytics and in the top 9 per cent. of banks8.
+The Issuer is placed in the "Low Risk category" of the Sustainalytics' analysis related to ESG risk management, initiatives and performance, its ESG Risk Rating being 14.9, as updated in November 2024.
+In November 2024, the Issuer was ranked at no. 119 out of 1018 banks globally, placing it in the top 12 per cent. of all companies analysed by Sustainalytics and in the top 11 per cent. of banks.
+The Issuer is awarded with an ESG rating of 3.3 following the FTSE Russell assessment.

-Further, in December 2022 the International Finance Corporate ("IFC") recognised, through the Climate Assessment for Financial Institutions ("CAFI") Awards for Climate Reporting, the Issuer's and BT Leasing's performance in the field of assessing the climate eligibility and measure the climate impact of its investments 9.
+Further, in December 2022 the International Finance Corporation ("IFC") recognised, through the Climate Assessment for Financial Institutions ("CAFI") Awards for Climate Reporting, the Issuer's and BT Leasing's performance in the field of assessing the climate eligibility and measure the climate impact of its investments.
 The Issuer had the highest loan amount reported and most greenhouse gas emissions mitigated in CE in 2022, while BT Leasing was also a top performer with most transactions reported.
-The Issuer has further received the most greenhouse gas emissions mitigated recognition in Central Europe in 2023 for its contribution to reducing the impact of greenhouse gas emissions by providing green finance to companies in Romania 10.
+The Issuer has further received the most greenhouse gas emissions mitigated recognition in Central Europe in 2023 for its contribution to reducing the impact of greenhouse gas emissions by providing green finance to companies in Romania.